111fred/disaster-risk-modeling/README.md

-# Mapping Disaster Risk using AI and aereal footage
+# Mapping desaster risk using AI and aereal footage

 Basic modeling for a image classification challenge, which was about classifying roof types in aerial footage for assessment of disaster risk, using a Convolutional Neural Network (CNN).